 Then there was Napoleon Bonaparte.
 He was one of those great leaders who knew how to get soldiers to fight for him: ‘A soldier will fight long and hard for a piece of coloured ribbon.’

-The modern essence of leadership, on the other hand, rests both on positional authority as well as willing cooperation of the led.
+The modern essence of leadership, on the other hand, rests both on positional authority as well as the willing cooperation of the led.
 In fact, people change jobs nowadays not because they don’t like the company.
 They are really reacting to leadership styles that neither inspire nor motivate.
 Some leaders don’t have what it takes.

-How Australia Stacks up
+How Australia Stacks up in the Leadership Arena

 The Study of Australian Leadership (SAL) report by the University of Melbourne gets right to the heart of the matter.
 Its executive summary warns that the Australian economy, having enjoyed an ‘unprecedented 25 years of economic growth, is slowing.’